timjbruce/reinvent_cvra_bootcamp/README.md

 Once the Stack completes successfully, check your Email for the login in details.
 On your initial login you will be prompted to change your password.
 At this point it is suggested to setup the Mapbox Token within the IoT Device Simulator, for detailed instructions of how to do this [follow these instructions](/MapBox/README.md).

+> Note.
+When you have entered the Mapbox Token into the IoT Device Simulator you will need to logout and back in again for it to take affect.

 The below image shows the AWS Services used to build the IoT Device Simulator for your reference.

 ![IoT Device Simulator Architecture](iot-device-simulator-architecture.png)